 Upton NY Information

-A mix of clouds and sun in the morning followed by cloudy skies during the afternoon.
-High around 35F.
-Winds SW at 10 to 15 mph.
+A mix of clouds and sun early, then becoming cloudy later in the day.
+High near 30F.
+Winds NNE at 5 to 10 mph.

 Chance of Rain

 Light rain early.
 Breaks of sun in the afternoon.
 High 41F.
 Winds W at 5 to 10 mph.
 Chance of rain 80%.

 Partly cloudy skies in the morning will give way to cloudy skies during the afternoon.
 High around 35F.
 Winds NE at 5 to 10 mph.

 Watching a potential winter storm.
 Rain.
 Morning high of 46F with temps falling to near freezing.
 S winds shifting to WNW at 15 to 25 mph.

 Chance of rain 90%.
 Rainfall near an inch.

 Partly cloudy skies with gusty winds.
 High around 20F.
 Winds NW at 20 to 30 mph.